Does homeowners insurance cover basement flooding?

 -

 You can find out if your home is situated in a FEMA-designated flood zone by inputting your address into FEMA’s flood map search tool.
-If your home is located in a flood zone, it’s especially beneficial to have a separate flood insurance policy (if not required by your mortgage lender).
+If your home is located in a flood zone, your lender will likely require you to carry a flood insurance policy.
+Even if you are not required to, homeowners in high-risk areas may benefit from the financial protection flood coverage offers.

 -

-Yes, generally if you file a claim for basement water damage and it gets approved, you can expect your insurance rate to increase.
-This is also the case with flood insurance claims, if you have a policy through the NFIP or a private carrier.
-Even if you have a flood claim and it gets denied, your premium could still increase, and you will also be responsible for paying for the repairs out-of-pocket.
+Yes, if you file a claim for basement water damage and it gets approved, you can generally expect your insurance rate to increase.
+This is also the case with flood insurance claims, whether you have a policy through the NFIP or a private carrier.
+Even if you have a flood claim and it gets denied, your premium could still increase, and you will also be responsible for paying for the repairs out of pocket.
+This is because home insurance companies see homeowners who file claims as more likely to file further claims in the future, increasing their perceived risk to the company.

 -